 …because nobody’s life and livelihood should be at risk for the sake of a $7 t-shirt.
 It matters because it is the simplest way we can start making a real difference.
 It’s often said that it’s the consumers who have all the power.
 That if we stop buying products made in an unethical way, companies will be forced to be more ethical in their production methods.
 But we are so much more than consumers.
 We are community.
 When we think, act, and shop like every decision we make affects everybody in our global community, significant change happens in our own lives and the lives of people all over the world.
 The complicated problems we all face together start to feel less overwhelming.
 It’s that simple.
 Little by little, we really can create change.

-This World Fair Trade Day, we want to remind you of the power you hold when you choose to live life fair.
+Today we want to remind you of the power you hold when you choose to live life fair.

 By making conscious choices to live more like we are a part of a community and less like we are consumers, we get to make a real impact on people, their families, and the environment.
 We get to play a role in changing an unjust system based on the exploitation of vulnerable people around the world.
 We can take part in making sustainable materials and practices more mainstream.
 We have the opportunity to let our purchases speak for us in defense of what is right and on behalf of those who may not otherwise have a voice.